 While my initial impressions of the battle system were not great, after the game explained more of the features and I explored them, I grew to appreciate it quite a bit.
 I’d encourage players to stick with it until these features are unlocked before writing it off.
 I was particularly appreciative of a way to fast forward too.

 I did enjoy the graphics on the game.
 The 2D style works well for Neptunia.
 The characters are always animated, swaying side to side, moving their mouths when talking and so on.
 Some of the backgrounds were done particularly well.

 The sound is done well, with a decent soundtrack and voicing for the characters.
 As always with Neptunia games, the voicing is done very well in both English and Japanese.

 I always enjoy the Neptunia series games and despite my issues with this title, I did enjoy it and I think that most Neptunia fans will too.
 I enjoyed the story, characters, and humor which Neptunia always does very well.
 I do feel like there is room for improvement however and would recommend that players new to the franchise start elsewhere.

-Many thanks to Idea Factory for providing a review code for this title.
+Many thanks to Idea Factory for providing a PC review code for this title.

 Want to support the cost of us bringing you these articles or just buy us a coffee for a job well done?
 Click the Ko-fi button below.
 You can even find some digital goodies in our shop~!

 A gamer since the days of Amstrad and DOS and someone who has dabbled in a variety of professions.
 He enjoys a wide variety of genres, but has been focusing on visual novels and virtual reality in recent years.
 Head Editor of NookGaming.
 Follow him and the website on @NookSite.